gcunhase/PreSumm-AMICorpus-DialSum/README.md

 ## Model Training

+* Download best performing model with PreSumm: [CNN/DM BertExtAbs](https://drive.google.com/open?id=1-IKVCtc4Q-BdZpjXc4s70_fRsWnjtYLr)

-**First run: For the first time, you should use single-GPU, so the code can download the BERT model.
+* **First run: For the first time, you should use single-GPU, so the code can download the BERT model.
 Use ``-visible_gpus -1``, after downloading, you could kill the process and rerun the code with multi-GPUs.**

 ### Abstractive Setting with BertExtAbs
 ```